isene/RTFM/README.md

 /      | Enter search string in bottom window to highlight matching items and jump to the first match n      | Jump to the next item matched by '/'
-N      | Jump to the previous item matched by '/' h      | Jump to Home directory f      | Follow symlink to the directory where the target resides L      | Start 'locate' search for files, then use '#' to jump to desired line/directory
+N      | Jump to the previous item matched by '/'
+.      | Jump to Home directory
+f      | Follow symlink to the directory where the target resides L      | Start 'locate' search for files, then use '#' to jump to desired line/directory